-There are two main accommodation possibilities
+There are two main accommodation possibilities for members (mainly)

 Applying for accommodation must be made days in advance.
 Prices are different for members and non-members, and are given on request from the accommodation officer.

 Yes.
 Rooms are available in different buildings on campus; almost all of them are shared and have minimal basic facility.
 However the principal places used to accommodate guests are LBC and Bhojanasala.